Self Employed Carpenter

 Jack rode a Kawasaki 1100 to work every day, rain or shine.
 He wore cutoffs and tennis shoes most of the time - no helmet or any other protective gear.
 One day, Jack showed me scars from a motorcycle accident that resulted in two broken legs.
 Despite being somewhat of a daredevil, he was more physically fit than most folks and even worked out at a gym in the evenings after a hard day at the construction site.

-Once Jack dropped off my materials, I rolled out my extension cords and plugged-in my jam-box and circular saw.
+Once Jack dropped off my materials, I rolled out my extension cords and plugged my jam-box and circular saw into a pigtail attached to the end.
 We Built This City (by Jefferson Starship) was playing on the radio as I was loading tongue-and-groove pine siding and 1x4 trim onto my newly restored saw horses.
 It was an unusually cool summer morning - perfect weather for working outdoors and getting things done - I needed to show some serious progress if I had any hope of getting a respectable draw from Steve.

 By the end of the week, I installed siding on four of the sixteen patios but none of the soffit and fascia.
 Steve calculated that I was about 20% done with the whole project, but I think he was being generous.
 I suppose he wanted to see me get paid for my hard work.
 When you do contract work, no one is withdrawing income tax payments out of your weekly check.
 So, when you got paid, you needed to put aside about 30% of it for tax.
 That's a pretty good slice out of your already small paycheck!

 Steve was from Wisconsin - Cheese Land, he frequently called it.
 Steve had been working in the Austin area for about five years due to a lack of work in Wisconsin, but he longed to return to his home state someday.
 He and Jack both worked for JCorp, the general contractor.
-Sometimes it was Steve who was driving the SkyTrak.
 Steve was the foreman, but they both worked hard to ensure that the subcontractors didn't get held up by a lack of material or support from the general contractor.
 Every day, Steve would make his rounds to check on subcontractors.
 When he got to me, we often had long conversations about carpentry, life, and everything else.
 The conversations flowed well, and we rarely finished talking because we ran out of things to say.
-I would tell him about jobs I had while working at a nearby hospital, while he shared his experiences in construction and doing factory work in Cheese Land.
+I would tell him about jobs I had while working at a nearby hospital, and he shared his experiences in construction and doing factory work in Cheese Land.

 Piles of construction debris often covered the grounds around the buildings.
 One day, while working at ground level, I heard some workers trying to get the attention of a carpenter working on top of a two-story roof.
 He was trimming the plywood roof decking with a circular saw.
 It was common practice to lay full sheets of decking and cut off the excess material later, but this guy was standing on the piece he was cutting off!
 Too late.
 The circular saw broke through the critical point, and the plywood, power saw, and worker plunged to the ground.
 Lucky for him, he landed on a pile of scrap moisture barrier material that broke his fall.
 The barrier was soft, like cork, with the words Highly Flammable stamped on each sheet.
 If that had happened to me, I would have spent the rest of the day at home with a six-pack, but he was back at work as if the incident had never happened.
 I'd bet he was always on the right side of the cut-line after that day.

 The roof cutter worked for OP Construction, named after the owners, Mark O'Brien and Jay Platt.
-They wore OP Polo shirts as though it was their company logo.
+They wore OP Polo shirts as though the OP design was their company logo.
 Mark and Jay had a crew of about 15 carpenters and had framed most of the project's buildings.
 Mark and Jay drove their workers hard but frequently provided beer at the end of the day.
-Sometimes they would invite Steve and Jack and me to the party.
+Sometimes, they would invite Steve, Jack, and me to the party.
 Jay had a nickname for just about all of his workers.
 They hired a young helper named Chuck.
-Jay called him everything BUT Chuck.
+Jay called him everything but Chuck.
 Chucky, Chuck E. Cheese, Chuck-the-Cheese-Dog.
 Jay was full of shit most of the time, but everyone seemed to like Jay.
 Mark, on the other hand, was a quiet, serious person.
 He preferred the business side of construction, while Jay managed the crew and slung the bullshit.

 Since my VW van was also my non-work vehicle, I decided to build a removable tool rack that I could easily take in and out of my van.
 With this new tool rack, I could convert my VW van into a work vehicle in less than a minute.
 The tool rack was an organizer for my less-used hand tools and nails.
 The base of the tool rack was essentially a tray with two bins on each side for nails and screws and one larger bin in the middle for hand tools and such.
 After assembling the base, I attached vertical 2x4s at each end to support the handle, which I made from a piece of closet rod.
 Finally, I fastened hooks on both ends of the handle to hang my coiled extension cords.